 Kalapana, Hawaii

-Present-day Kalapana is home to very few permanent residents.
-There are very few structures still standing at the townsite.
+Present-day Kalapana is home to very few permanent residents, and there are very few structures still standing at the townsite.
 At its peak, the town had over 200 houses, black sand beaches, a spring-fed pool, a visitor center, and the well-known Star of the Sea Painted Church.
 The church was moved out of harm’s way in Kalapana and still stands at its new location.

 In 1983, lava flow from the Kilauea volcano started to erupt and flow, threatening the town.
 By 1986, the threat was more severe and doomed many homes and structures within the village of Kalapana.
 In 1990, lava flow from a vent on Kilauea destroyed most of the town, even burying portions.
 The nearby Kaimu and Kaimu Bay towns were also buried under fifty feet of lava as a new coastline was created from the intense lava flow.